 The second part of the name came from her observation of the event planning industry as a misty place.
 In the midst of all that fog, Sakyi sees herself as the shining element in it all.

 The industry is choked, she concedes.
 It made her wonder if she could ever break through.
 This is how she purged herself of that fear: “There are so many doctors, but some come highly recommended.
 So are schools, but the one who expresses something unique always stands out.

 Sakyi notes that another core motive of her company is to “communicate who my client is—the event is about my client.”
 Therefore, what are a client’s personality traits?
 Are they conservative or frolicsome?
 An event, Sakyi holds, should be an extension of a client’s personality.

-My next question is a one that can only honestly be answered privately.
-And when I do ask it, I half-expect Sakyi to pass: Between the introverted client and the fun-loving client, whom would she rather cater to?
+My next question is one that can only honestly be answered privately.
+And when I do ask it, I half-expect Sakyi to pass: Between the introverted client and the fun-loving client, who would she rather cater to?

 There’s a pause.